PaperStrike/Pjax/README.md

 - `Pjax.switches.attributes` —
   Rewrite all attributes, leaving inner HTML untouched.
 - `Pjax.switches.replaceWith` —
-  The default behavior, replace elements by using [`ChildNode.replaceWith`](https://developer.mozilla.org/en-US/docs/Web/API/ChildNode/replaceWith).
+  Replace elements by using [`ChildNode.replaceWith`](https://developer.mozilla.org/en-US/docs/Web/API/ChildNode/replaceWith).

 #### Creating a Switch Callback

 Your callback function can do whatever you want.
-But remember to keep the amount of the elements selected by the `selectors` option remain the same.
+But remember to keep the amount of the elements selected by the [`selectors`](#selectors) option remain the same.

 In the example below, `.current` class marks the only switching element, so that the switch elements' amount won't change.
 Before the returned promise resolves, Pjax will neither update the URL, execute the script elements nor scroll the page.